Best Bath Towels of 2021

 The thicker towels, which provide softness and cushion, tended to take longer to dry.
 After 90 minutes on the drying line, many of these towels, like the Chakir Turkish Linens Luxury Towels and the Superior Egyptian Cotton Set, ended up with patches of wetness.

 Sometimes when a towel gets water on it, the water just beads off rather than absorbing into the material.
 As towel testers, we find this very annoying.
 That is why we included this metric in our towel-testing procedures.
 To test absorbency, we placed a portion of each towel in water to see how well it absorbs.
-This metric goes hand-in-hand with our drying time metric because any towel that absorbs water will also need to dry out in a timely manner.
+This metric goes hand-in-hand with our drying time metric because any towel that absorbs water will also need to dry out promptly.
 The top-scoring towels in the absorbency metric were, for the most part, towels that fall into the "Turkish cotton" category.
 The Chakir Turkish Linens Luxury towels as well as the Hammam Linen and Hotel and Spa Quality Turkish Set all absorbed water at an impressive rate.

-Some of the less impressive performers in this metric were also some of the plushest, softest towels in this review.
+Some of the less impressive performers in this metric were also some of the plushest, softest towels in the review.
 The Wonwo cotton set surprised us by being both durable and lightweight.
 The Chakir towels and the Superior Egyptian Cotton towels both saw some shedding after the first wash.
 The Utopia Towel Set also had some shedding issues.
 Unfortunately, the Chakir towels had a few seams that looked like they were threatening to unravel, as did the Hotel and Spa Quality Set.
 These unraveling issues are minor, and in our experience, tend to resolve after a few washes.

 Hopefully, all the information provided above will help guide you toward the bath towel set of your dreams.
 No matter your needs, we've done the work to determine which towels stand tall and which ones fall flat.